splunk/public-o11y-docs/apm/apm-spans-traces/inferred-services.rst

 .. note:: Only 3rd-party or uninstrumented HTTP services are supported for MMS.

 You can create a Monitoring MetricSet (MMS) for inferred services.
-MMS allow you to chart inferred service metrics in dashboards and create detectors to alert on your inferred services.
+MMS enable you to chart inferred service metrics in dashboards and create detectors to alert on your inferred services.
 See :ref:`inferred-service-mms`.

 .. _how-apm-infers-services: